-Can I backup a virtual machine without taking its snapshot
+Can I backup virtual machine without taking its snapshot

 Not through the VMware integration.
 If VMware cannot make a complete snapshot of a VM, we recommend backing it up by installing the backup agent on its guest operating system.

-Can I backup VMDK files in the persistent mode
+Can I backup VMDK files in persistent mode

 Not through VMware integration.
 Persistent mode means that a VMDK cannot have a snapshot taken (though VMware will still snapshot other parts of a VM).
 Without a snapshot we cannot know that the guest operating will not be changing the contents of the virtual disk while we are backing it up.
 There is one exception, if the VM is powered down then we will be able to get exclusive access to the VMDK, but the VM cannot be powered on until the backup is complete.
 We recommend installing the backup agent in the guest operating system.

 Follow the instructions provided by VMware found here.

 Only if it is used in the virtual mode (allowing for snapshots)